qdm12/cod4-docker/README.md

 ## Write protected args

-The following parameters are write protected and **can't be placed in the server configuration file**, and must be in the `ARGS` environment variable:
+The following parameters are write protected and **can't be placed in the server configuration file**, and must be in the command passed to the container:

 - `+set dedicated 2` - 2: open to internet, 1: LAN, 0: localhost
 - `+set sv_cheats "1"` - 1 to allow cheats, 0 otherwise